choudharyRahul22/angularjs/README.md

 Watchers has old and new value.

+Every time we put a variable in $scope.name and associate it to html, angularjs will add this variable to the watcher list and watch this variable old value and new value.

+watching and checking for changes is done inside digest loop. digest loop will loop over watch list and check if anything changed (from old value and new value) and if any thing changed than digest cycle will updated same in all angular context where that variable is used.

 Once a event occur like keypress, click, mouseover, change - Javascript Event Loop will get the Event in the Queue and angularjs has already set up the event listners so once any event occur the watcher will watch the old value with the new value and digest cycle will update same variable inside angular context.

 html: